SES Investors Have Opportunity to Lead SES AI Corporation Securities Fraud Lawsuit Filed by The Rosen Law Firm

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces it has filed a class action lawsuit on behalf of purchasers of securities of SES AI Corporation (NYSE: SES) between January 29, 2025 and March 4, 2026, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than June 26, 2026 in the securities class action first filed by the Firm.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of SES AI Corporation (NYSE: SES) between January 29, 2025 and March 4, 2026, both dates inclusive (the "Class Period"), of the important June 26, 2026 lead plaintiff deadline in the securities class action first filed by the Firm.

 What to do next: To join the SES AI class action, go to https://rosenlegal.com/submit-form/?case_id=56471 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than June 26, 2026.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.